ahoymarcus/nextjs-myjs-tech-blog/articles/docker-overview-2022-05-06.md

 3. **Download of Images Upgrades**: _docker pull <image>:latest_
 4. **Containers inspection**: _docker inspect <containerID>_
     4.1.
 It returns a JSON with fields like: id, created, Args, state, name, Networks, Config.Env, Config.Labels, Config.Hostname, etc.
     4.2.
-The _nsenter_ is a package from **linux-utils** which allow operations related with the Linux namespaces.
-Thus, this means that this command does not need the Docker Server interation to function, just like when it is not responding.
+The _nsenter_ is a package from **linux-utils** which allow operations related with the Linux namespaces (thus, this means that this command does not need the Docker Server interation to function, just like when it is not responding).
     4.3.
 Another difference from using _nsenter_ is that instead of the ContainerID it is necessary to have the process PID (Process ID).
 5. **Access a running container**: _docker exec <containerID>_
 6. **Return results**